weareredlight/reins/README.md

 [![Gem Version](https://badge.fury.io/rb/reins.svg)](http://badge.fury.io/rb/reins)
 ![](http://ruby-gem-downloads-badge.herokuapp.com/reins)

+### TL;DR
+Reins provides an easy way to have separate jQuery ```$(document).ready``` and turbolinks ```page:load``` handlers for each of your controllers and actions.
+This will avoid weird initialization issues with conflicting selectors, and will help you know where JS initialization code for each page lives.

 ### Why reins?
-Rails' convention over configuration approach to development is well known, however when it comes to javascript it is sorely missing.
-Every time you create a scaffold, resource, or controller you get a new javascript file with that controller's name, but that's it.
+Rails' convention over configuration approach to development is well known, however when it comes to javascript it is sorely lacking - every time you create a scaffold, resource, or controller, you get a new javascript file named after that controller, but that's it.
-Since all the code is minified and aggregated into application.js by the assets pipeline, it's very easy to end up with a big mess.
+Then all your JS code is minified and aggregated into application.js by the assets pipeline with multiple ```$.ready``` callbacks that run on every page.

 This means that you need to manually find a way to keep the global scope clean, avoid name collisions and define a common structure for your javascript code.
+If you're not very careful with your code's structure it's very easy to end up with a big unmaintainable mess as your application grows.

-Reins is a ruby gem that automates the creation of javascript controllers that match the structure of your rails controllers.
-It creates a predefined structure for your javascript code where code for different controllers is kept in separate namespaces.
+Reins is a ruby gem that automates the creation of jQuery ```$.ready``` and turbolinks ```page:load``` callbacks matching the structure of your rails controllers.
+It also creates a predefined structure for your javascript that helps you keep code for different controllers in separate namespaces.
-It also enables you to keep javascript code out of your views by defining functions that get called automatically on jQuery.ready and Turbolinks page:load for each rails controller action that runs.

-This even works in the case of javascript code that needs data from the server (which almost always ends up inside a script tag somewhere with erb thrown in the mix to include server-side data...).
+Reins even works with javascript code that needs data from the server (which almost always ends up inside a script tag somewhere with erb thrown in the mix to include server-side data...).
 You just have to define a special hash on the controller and this hash will be JSONified and passed to the reins javascript controller as a dictionary object.
+We'll take a look at this further down.

 ### How can I start using it?